ncatlab/nlab-content/pages/4/4/7/1/1744/content.md

 $$

 The $n$-skeleton produces a simplicial set that is freely filled with degenerate simplices above degree $n$.
-Conversely, the $n$-coskeleton produces a simplicial set having a simplex of degree $m \gt n$ whenever there is a compatible family of $m$-faces.
+Conversely, the $n$-coskeleton produces a simplicial set having a simplex of degree $m \gt n$ whenever there is a compatible family of $n$-faces.

 Write